ufechner7/KiteModels.jl/docs/src/examples.md

   0.0
   0.0
 ```
-## Example for reeling out the tether
+## Example of reeling out the tether
 ```julia
 include("examples/reel_out_1p.jl")
 ```
 ![Reel out 1p model](reelout_force_1p.png)

-In this example we first keep the tether length constant and at 15 s start to reel out the winch with an acceleration
-of 0.1 m/s².
-At a set speed below 2.2 m/s the brake of the winch is active, therefore the "jump" in the v_reelout at
-the beginning of the reel-out phase.
+In this example, we first keep the tether length constant and at 15 s start to reel out the winch with an acceleration of 0.1 m/s².
+At a set speed below 2.2 m/s the brake of the winch is active, therefore the "jump" in the v_reelout at the beginning of the reel-out phase.

-It is not a real jump, but a high acceleration compared to the acceleration afterwards.
+It is not a real jump, but a high acceleration compared to the acceleration afterward.